 Reasons to sell a machine

 There can be several reasons pushing you to sell a machine.
 Let’s see which ones.

 1. The machine is already amortized

-What is called amortization of a machine or depreciation of a machine ?
+What is the amortization or depreciation of a machine?

 Let us start with the difference between amortization and depreciation.
-It is actually quite the same and both concepts are used for similar purposes.
-The main difference is that depreciation is used in order to compute the value loss of a tangible asset (we can touch).
-While amortization is used for intangible assets (we can not touch).
+Depreciation is used in order to compute the value loss of a tangible asset while amortization is used for intangible assets.

 Computing depreciation is simple, it is an accounting term defining the value loss of an immovable asset.
 This loss cannot be avoided, it is due to wear and tear, time or obsolescence, nothing can be done against with.

 And there is the formula: